Learn more about the best watercolor supplies for beginners. Buying new art supplies is the best.

 Watercolor Paper

-If your paper costs a fortune, you're going to be too afraid to ruin it and you may never begin.
-So I suggest buying cheaper paper until you're better at painting.
+If your paper costs a fortune, you’ll be too afraid to ruin it, and you may never begin.
+So I suggest buying cheaper paper until you’re better at painting.

 Watercolor paper is recommended because it holds up to water without a ton of buckling.
 (Try painting on printer paper and see what happens.)